-TABLE 8.
-Values of empirical a [30]
+Table 8Values of empirical α [30]

-Subsurface composition or conditions for performing a tight diaphragm wall $s_k^u$ Sandy clay, clayey sand, firm clay, semi-dense or stiff with moderately compacted interglacial sand 5 - 7 Difficult ground conditions posing a risk of collapsing in the crevice: - strongly compressible ground with deformation modulus of $E_0 \le 15 \text{ N/mm}^2$ , - strongly permeable ground, voids, caverns which can cause sudden leakage of liquid which stabilized walls of the crevice.
-7 - 9
+Subsurface composition or conditions for performing a tight diaphragm wall s_k^u Sandy clay, clayey sand, firm clay, semi-dense or stiff with moderately compacted interglacial sand 5-7 Difficult ground conditions posing a risk of collapsing in the crevice: - strongly compressible ground with deformation modulus of $E_0 \le 15 \text{ N/mm}^2$ - strongly permeable ground, voids, and caverns which can cause sudden leakage of liquid which stabilized walls of the crevice 7-9

-The ground displacement (at this stage of works) is usually smaller if the diaphragm wall is used in comparison to other types of support systems, such as sheet pile walls, pile walls or soldier pile walls.
-For pile walls, it is safe to take values of the coefficient $\alpha$ for the equation (12), which are reduced even by 50%.
+The ground displacement (at this stage of work) is usually smaller if the diaphragm wall is used in comparison to other types of support systems, such as sheet pile walls, pile walls, or soldier pile walls.
+For pile walls, it is safe to take values of the coefficient α for the equation (12), which are reduced even by 50%.